aws-solutions/media-services-application-mapper/docs/DEV_PROCESS.md

 The existing milestone for the upcoming release is reviewed and any needed adjustments are made before development starts.
 The Issues associated with the milestone are never final until the release completes.
 Changes will be made to the plan if information changes while the work is progressing.

-Before development starts for a new release, the project team will create a new branch in the repository named after the version number of the release like *vX.Y.Z*.
+Before development starts for a new release, the project team will create a new development branch in the repository named after the version number of the release like *dev-vX.Y.Z*.
 Commits are pushed to this branch during development by the project team members.
 The version branch will be merged into the trunk after release.
 Changes pushed to this branch are reviewed by team members and checked by automated workflows until it is merged back into the trunk.

 ### Development